 I did.
 I was in the first field at the start, and standing with your parents at the end.
 And you looked… you look…”

 “May I introduce Mr. Hugh Wansbrough?”
 Kate, noticing Lord Grosvenor’s wide eyes and breathlessness, took control and made introductions.
 “Father, you remember Mr. Wansbrough?”

 After Kate reacquainted Hugh to her parents and made him known to Earl Grosvenor, Jane climbed out of the landau and they strolled as a group into the churchyard, leaving the driver and footmen behind.
-The villagers doffed their caps or curtsied, and made a space for the Beaufort family and friends to stand under one of the shade trees, to hear the speeches and purse of ten sovereigns awarded.
+The villagers doffed their caps or curtsied, and made a space for the Beaufort family and friends to stand under one of the shade trees, to hear the speeches and witness the purse of ten sovereigns awarded.
 Isabel and Miss Pierce, who had ridden to Bicknoller in the landau, but then viewed the steeplechase from a perch outside of town, appeared from the shadows to brush Kate’s attire down with stiff brushes.
 Kate removed her hat and let her long front braids fall, Miss Pierce doing her best to rearrange the mass of unruly tresses.
 Kate watched as her parents were guided away by one of the local wealthy landowners, Mr. Sweeting, leaving Hugh and Earl Grosvenor standing together, discussing politics and business, the former rather loud and domineering, the latter quite quiet and stiff.
 Both men occasionally peeked back at Kate as she was tended to, and she knew they were waiting to be with her; to have a drink, talk, whatever.
 How do I deal with both of them at the same time?
 The maids finished repairing her semblance then melted back into the shadows to await instructions.
 Kate glided to the young men, they removed their hats and parted, so she stood between them, somewhat awkwardly.
 Who do I talk to first?
 Let one of them say something…

 “Lord Grosvenor takes quite an interest in the merchant class, my lady,” Hugh said.